-'''

-g - group name

-h - host/domain name

-r - role name

-u - user name

-n - netgroup name

-s - special inclusive

-x - special exclusive

-'''

-In the actual identifier.
+g - group name 0 - organization name t - template name h - host/domain name r - role name u - user name n - netgroup name s - special inclusive x - special exclusive id The actual identifier.
 Identifier must be consistent with their type.
 Additionally, host names must be fully qualified and specified in lower case.
 Should a host name start with a period, it is treated as a domain name.
 A domain name must match the right-most characters of a host name in order for the associated capability to be used.
 An id can appear in only one rule.

-\objectid
+objectid